Luboš Kubík: MLS and retirement

 Kubík moved to Major League Soccer in 1998, joining the expansion team Chicago Fire.
 While helping the Fire to win both the MLS Cup and the U.S. Open Cup in their inaugural year, Kubík was named the MLS Defender of the Year.
 Kubík continued to be a valuable attacking force from the back in 1999, registering five goals and eight assists, and was named in the MLS Best XI for a second time.

 Kubík signed for Dallas Burn during the 2001 off-season in exchange for Sergi Daniv.
 Kubík's final year was again plagued by injuries, having only played in 11 matches for the club.
 He retired at the end of the 2001 MLS season and returned to the Czech Republic.

 International career

 Kubík debuted for the Czechoslovakia national football team in 1985 against Sweden.
-He represented Czechoslovakian and Czech Republic national teams, respectively at the 1990 FIFA World Cup and 1996 UEFA European Football Championship.
+He represented Czechoslovakia and Czech Republic national teams, respectively at the 1990 FIFA World Cup and 1996 UEFA European Football Championship.
 Kubík played his last international game in 1997 against Belarus.